deadeert/EWS/README.md

 There is a lot of bugs, and I want now to focus on other topics.
 This might not work the first time, and might require to tweak a little bit the code.
-I developped this code on my freetime, but with not really regularity.
-Because developping such wrapper between two solutions is quite anoying and very rewarding at the end...
+I developed this code on my freetime, but with not really regularity.
+Because developing such wrapper between two solutions is quite annoying and very rewarding at the end...
 I think it's time for me to move to other stuff.

-This project is not maintained anymmore, but it is opensourced because it can be a good base to integrate other emulator to IDA PRO, or to emulate/trace/debug program inside IDA PRO.
+This project is not maintained anymore, but it is open-sourced because it can be a good base to integrate other emulator to IDA PRO, or to emulate/trace/debug program inside IDA PRO.

-If people are interrested in the project, want to help correct bugs and stuff, you are more than welcomed.
+If people are interested in the project, want to help correct bugs and stuff, you are more than welcomed.
 I won't spend anytime in the near future, but lets see if I find some time later...